-Morning Mantras for More Love and Kindness
+Morning Notes for More Love & Kindness

-Since Marc and I intellectually understand that we shouldn’t bypass or judge people too quickly, but sometimes still forget when we’re in the heat of a pressing moment, we’ve implemented a simple strategy that continuously reminds us NOT to bypass or judge.
+Since Marc and I intellectually understand that we shouldn’t bypass or judge people too quickly, but sometimes still forget when we’re in the heat of a difficult or pressing moment, we’ve implemented a simple strategy that continuously reminds us NOT to bypass or judge.
 Whenever we’re heading into a busy day in which we’ll likely be surrounded by others, we read a couple of the mantras listed below (reminders and quotes compiled from our books and our blog’s email archive) before we leave the house in the morning.
 Doing this consistently over the years has gradually changed how we see and treat people from the get-go each day.
 We still have to practice, of course, but we are far more patient and loving with people than we used to be.